ruby-on-wheels/ruby-on-wheels.github.io/_posts/2021-06-10-exploring-catalonia.md

 comments: true
 ---

 I had mostly passed through Catalonia on my trips from the north to the south and vice versa.
 I had usually only stopped in Barcelona to visit my friends living in the city.
-After meeting Mariona on the [Canary Islands]({% post_url 2021-05-09-enjoying-lanzarote_and_fuerteventura %}) she invited me to the area where lived, so I decided to dedicate a little more time to explore the coast, mountains and lakes of Catalonia.
+After meeting Mariona on the [Canary Islands]({% post_url 2021-05-09-enjoying-lanzarote_and_fuerteventura %}) she invited me to the area where she lived, so I decided to dedicate a little more time to explore the coast, mountains and lakes of Catalonia.

 ## Arriving in Vic